 Another student just asked someone else what this class is like.
 The guy she asked actually gave a really good answer, and I wanted to walk over and give him a pat on the head or some other positive reinforcement, maybe a treat.
 But I didn’t.
 Instead, I waited, biding my time hoping someone would start talking trash about the class or say something unkind about the thing I love more than anything else: writing.
 From my snooping I have gathered this important observation: my students are kind of boring, and they also wish the class before mine would have ended on time.

 The class just got out.
 I’m going in.
 I’m tempted to make some dramatic reveal of my teacherly identity, but I can’t decide on the proper way to do it.
-Should I wait, silent, until somebody says something mean about the teacher they haven’t met, then I can slowly stand, stare down upon their meek physique, and book “you mean me?”
+Should I wait, silent, until somebody says something mean about the teacher they haven’t met, then I can slowly stand, stare down upon their meek physique, and say “you mean me?”
 No, I don’t think I’ll do that.
 The classroom is empty.
 I’m going to stand, open the door, and say something casual because I’m a pretty relaxed teacher.
 Maybe “come in when you’re ready,” or “hurry up, losers, we got writin’ to do.”